ZEvans1/NutritionApp/README.md

 # _Meal Maker_
 ## _(under construction)_

-#### _A mobile app intended to let users create and share meals using the nutritionix API.
-Android week 2 @ Epicodus, Mar.
-23, 2018._
+#### _A mobile app intended to let users find information about food using nutritionix API.
+Android weeks 1-4 @ Epicodus, April 6, 2018._

 #### By _**Zach Evans**_